-The Iframe macro allows the display of a web page within a web page.
+The iFrame macro enables you to display a web page within a Confluence page.

-The Iframe macro is configured by the Confluence administrator and by default will be rendered with the sandbox attribute.
+The iFrame macro is configured by the Confluence administrator.
+By default, it is rendered with the sandbox attribute.

-Select the iFrame macro from the provided list.
+Select the iFrame macro from the Macro Browser.

 Complete the desired fields.